-Following the lead of both Jesus and Paul (Matt 4:23; Luke 4:43; Acts 1:3; 20:25; 28:31), this website is devoted to proclaiming the good news of the kingdom—that the reigning God saves and satisfies believing sinners through Christ Jesus’ life, death, and resurrection.
+I am Jason DeRouchie, and I welcome you to www.jasonderouchie.com.
+Following the lead of both Jesus and Paul (Matt 4:23; Luke 4:43; Acts 1:3; 20:25; 28:31), I have devoted this website to proclaiming the good news of God’s kingdom—that the reigning God saves and satisfies believing sinners through Christ Jesus’ life, death, and resurrection.
 The message about God’s reign over God’s people in God’s land for God’s glory climaxes in the person of Christ, with the Old Testament providing foundation, and the New Testament providing fulfillment.
-Jason DeRouchie is a churchman, scholar, husband, and father; he is committed to helping others exalt Jesus and treasure the hope of the gospel from the whole of Christian Scripture—the Old and New Testaments.
-Dr. DeRouchie has adopted internationally, pastored churches, and taught in Christian colleges and seminaries.
-This website is an expression of his hope that his writings, sermons, and lectures would encourage and strengthen the church worldwide for the glory of God.
-For more on DeRouchie, see below.
+I am a churchman, scholar, husband, and father; I am committed to helping others exalt Jesus and treasure the hope of the gospel from the whole of Christian Scripture—the Old and New Testaments.
+I have six children, three of whom my wife and I adopted from Ethiopia.
+I am a former associate pastor and presently serve as an elder of Bethlehem Baptist Church.
+I have taught in a number of Christian colleges and seminaries and joyfully serve now as Professor of Old Testament and Biblical Theology at Bethlehem College & Seminary in Minneapolis.
+This website is an expression of my hope that my writings, sermons, and lectures would encourage and strengthen the church worldwide for the glory of God.
+For more on my background and interests, see below.

 You are permitted and encouraged to reproduce and distribute this material in its entirety or in unaltered excerpts, as long as you do not charge a fee.
 For Internet posting, please use only unaltered excerpts (not the content in its entirety) and provide a hyperlink to page on this site where the material is found.
 Any exceptions to the above must be approved by the site administrator.